-b.
-All activities authorized by this Order shall be performed using appropriate best management practices.
+- a.
+The Corps and District shall implement the emergency operation activities in a manner that will minimize detrimental impacts (including harmful flooding and degradation of water quality) to the environment, to the public, to adjacent properties, and to downstream receiving waters to the greatest extent practicable, pursuant to federal law and Sections 373.413 and 373.414, Florida Statutes. - b.
+All activities authorized by this Emergency Final Order shall be performed using appropriate best management practices.
 For activities conducted in or discharging to wetlands or other surface waters, best management practices shall include properly installed and maintained erosion and turbidity control devices, to prevent erosion and shoaling and to control turbidity.
-These turbidity/erosion controls shall be installed prior to any clearing, excavation or placement of fill material and shall bemaintained in an effective condition at all locations until construction is completed, and disturbed areas are stabilized.
+These turbidity/erosion controls shall be installed prior to any clearing, excavation or placement of fill material and shall be maintained in an effective condition at all locations until construction is completed, and disturbed areas are stabilized.
 The Corps and the District shall be responsible for ensuring that erosion control devices/procedures are inspected /maintained during all phases of construction authorized by this Order.
-Additional activities, as described in the document entitled, "The Florida Development Manual - A Guide to Sound Land and Water Management" (revised February 1993), shall be conducted as needed to prevent degradation of adjacent wetlands and surface waters, to
+Additional activities, as described in the document entitled, "The Florida Development Manual - A Guide to Sound Land and Water Management" (revised February 1993), shall be conducted as needed to prevent degradation of adjacent wetlands and surface waters, to prevent violations of state water quality standards.

-- prevent violations of state water quality standards. - c.
-If, for any reason, the Corps and/or the District does not comply with any condition or limitation specified in this Order, the Corps and/or the District shall immediately provide the Department's Office of Ecosystem Projects and Southeast District Office with a written report containing the following information: a description and cause of noncompliance; the period of noncompliance, including dates and times; or, if not corrected, the anticipated time the noncompliance is expected to continue; and steps being taken to reduce, eliminate, and prevent recurrence of the noncompliance.
-Reports shall be provided to the above-referenced Department offices at the following address:
+c.
+If, for any reason, the Corps and/or the District does not comply with any condition or limitation specified in this Emergency Final Order, the Corps and/or the District shall immediately provide the Department's Office of Ecosystem Projects and Southeast District Office with a written report containing the following information: a description and cause of noncompliance; the period of noncompliance, including dates and times; or, if not corrected, the anticipated time the noncompliance is expected to continue; and steps being taken to reduce, eliminate, and prevent recurrence of the noncompliance.
+Reports shall be provided to the above-referenced Department offices at the following addresses:

-Florida Department of Environmental Protection Office of Ecosystem Projects 3900 Commonwealth Boulevard, MS 45 Tallahassee, Florida32399-3000 Telephone (850) 245-2228
+Florida Department of Environmental Protection Office of Ecosystem Projects 3900 Commonwealth Boulevard, MS 45

+Tallahassee, Florida32399-3000

+Telephone (850) 245-2228

 - d.
-This Order does not authorize any entrance upon or activities on property that is not owned or controlled by the Corps and/or the District. - e.
+This Emergency Final Order does not authorize any entrance upon or activities on property that is not owned or controlled by the Corps and/or the District. - e.
 The Corps and the District specifically agree to allow authorized

-Department personnel access to the premises where the authorized activity is located or conducted for the purpose of ascertaining compliance with the terms of the Order; to have access to and copy any records that must be kept under conditions of the Order; to inspect the facility, equipment, practices, or operations regulated or required under this Order; and to sample or monitor any substances or parameters at any location
+Department personnel access to the premises where the authorized activity is located or

+Final Order; to have access to and copy any records that must be kept under conditions of the Emergency Final Order; to inspect the facility, equipment, practices, or operations regulated or required under this Emergency Final Order; and to sample or monitor any substances or parameters at any location reasonably necessary to assure compliance with this Emergency Final Order.

-- reasonably necessary to assure compliance with this Order. - f.
-The Corps and the District are responsible for coordinating the emergency operations with stakeholders including the Department of Interior, the Florida Department of Agriculture and Consumer Services, FWC, and the Miccosukee Tribe of Indians of Florida.
+- f.
+The Corps and the District are responsible for coordinating the emergency operations with stakeholders including the Department of Interior, the Florida Department of Agriculture and Consumer Services, FWC, Seminole Tribe of Florida and the Miccosukee Tribe of Indians of Florida.
 Prior to commencement of the emergency operations, the District shall provide information to the Department that documents that this coordination has taken place and that there are no major objections. - g.
-The Corps and the District shall coordinate with the U.S. Fish and Wildlife Service and FWC to ensure that there will be no adverse impacts to endangered or threatened species as a result of the proposed operations.
+The Corps and the District shall coordinate with the U.S. Fish and Wildlife Service and FWC to limit adverse impacts to endangered or threatened species as a result of the proposed operations.

-E. Specific Conditions:
+E. Specific Conditions